kokoalberti/raster-baselayers/README.md

 # raster-baselayers

-Set of Makefiles to download and convert a selection of public raster datasets to optimized GeoTIFF files.
+Collection of Makefiles to download and convert a public raster datasets to optimized GeoTIFF files.
+Currently available:

 * [globcover](datasets/globcover/)
 * [worldclim](datasets/worldclim/)